 Non-voting membership of the U.S.S. shall consist of the President, Vice President, Director of Communications, and the advisor(s)

 The advisor(s) shall be a member of the University of Wisconsin-Stout faculty, academic staff, or administration.

+Student enrolled on a non-segregated fee paying basis are not allowed to do the following duties within the Stout Student Association:

+a.
+Serve as an Officer or Executive.

+b.
+Vote on the allocation or recommendation of fees.

+c.
+Be appointed to committees whose purpose includes the allocation of recommendation of fees.

+i.
+This includes (but is not limited to) the Financial Affairs Committee,

+Sustainability Council and all applicable shared governance committees.

+Students enrolled on a non-segregated fee paying basis are allowed to do the following duties within the University Senate of the Stout Student Association:

+Serve as a Senator, assuming they have met all other eligibility requirements.

 Part A. Election and Appointment of the University Student Senate

-The general election for officers shall take place on the first Thursday of April.
+The general election for officers shall take place on the first Thursday following a full week of April.
 If this date is not possible the specific date will be recommended by the Clerk of Elections and approved by the University Student Senate.

 The Clerk of elections shall be the sitting Vice President

 a.
 If the Vice President is running for S.S.A. office in that election cycle then the Clerk of Elections will be appointed by the President and confirmed by the University Student Senate.
-This person may not be seeking S.S.A. office the following congress
+This person may not be seeking S.S.A. office the following congress.

 The Clerk of Elections shall create rules to be followed by all candidates interested in running for an officer position.